victorbrodsky/order-lab/README.md

 4. Update and configure Symfony:

-	a) AMPPS uses MySQL and not MSSQL, so this parameter must be changed: Open the file "C:\ORDER_LOCATION\order-lab-master\Scanorders2\app\config\parameters.yml" (or "C:\ORDER_LOCATION\order-lab\Scanorders2\app\config\parameters.yml" if you used the git clone command) in a text editor.
+	a) AMPPS uses MySQL and not MSSQL, so this parameter must be changed: Open the file "C:\ORDER_LOCATION\order-lab-master\orderflex\app\config\parameters.yml" (or "C:\ORDER_LOCATION\order-lab\orderflex\app\config\parameters.yml" if you used the git clone command) in a text editor.
 Replace the line "database_driver: pdo_sqlsrv" (useful for MSSQL Server) with "database_driver: pdo_mysql" (to use MySQL server we are using for these instructions).
 Save and close the file.

 	b) Open a Windows Command Prompt.
-Change the directory to the Scanorders2 folder by entering the command:
+Change the directory to the orderflex folder by entering the command:

-		cd C:\ORDER_LOCATION\order-lab-master\Scanorders2\
+		cd C:\ORDER_LOCATION\order-lab-master\orderflex\

 	or, if you used the git clone command, run:

-		cd C:\ORDER_LOCATION\order-lab\Scanorders2\
+		cd C:\ORDER_LOCATION\order-lab\orderflex\

 	c) Update symfony vendors by entering the command: